 - Black seed

-The lymphatic system parallels your red blood circulation and removes products of infection, bacteria, virus, and other pathogens from the circulation.
+The lymphatic system parallels your red blood circulation and removes byproducts of infection, as well as bacteria, viruses, and other pathogens from circulation.

-You can promote lymph movement by tapping on your thymus gland 10 times.
-You can also promote lymph detox by gently using a natural bristle brush or sea sponge and brushing your skin in circular motion from your feet up to your heart, from your neck and finger tips up to your heart.
+You can also promote lymph detox by gently using a natural bristle brush or sea sponge and brushing your skin in a circular motion from your feet up to your heart, from your neck and fingertips up to your heart.